KittyMac/ponyc/DIVERGENCE.md

 ## @ponyint\_actor\_num\_messages()

-Part of the ponyanalysis change above now means that actors store a number representing the number of messages they have queued up to process.
+Part of the ponyanalysis change above now means that actors store the number of messages they have queued up to process.
 ```@ponyint_actor_num_messages(myActor)``` will return that number to you in your pony code.
 This information can be useful for many scenarios, but perhaps the most obvious one is for load balancing.
 If you have manager actor who wants to distribute work to a pool of actors, the most often recommended method is either round-robin or random selection.
 Now your load balancer can find the actor with the least work queued and provide the work to that actor.